What Should Be in My Customer Support Reports

 What You Should Do

-You should report on your customer support performance weekly to keep tabs on your key metrics.
+Report on your customer support performance weekly to keep tabs on your key metrics.

-You should closely monitor areas where your team has been lagging or missing the set benchmarks.
+Closely monitor areas where your team has been lagging or missing the set benchmarks.

-You should include your SLAs and how your team performed against them for the week, along with any comments or reasoning as to the weekly performance.
+Include your SLAs and how your team performed against them for the week, along with any comments or reasoning as to the weekly performance.

-You should include your quarterly targets and your progress and forecasted results towards these.
+Show your quarterly targets and your progress and forecasted results towards these.

 Finally, you need to include a section where you explain why your customers are calling in this week.